 - Individuals, partnerships, or trusts, however an incorporated trustee can apply on behalf of a trust provided that the State is satisfied that the incorporated trustee will remain sufficiently liable for the performance or any agreement it signs

-- Commonwealth, State and Local Government agencies and bodies
+- Australian Government, State and Local Government agencies and bodies

 - Publicly funded research institutions